Best Selling Shows

 The group was introduced to households across the country as contestants on the fourth season of the NBC hit show "America's Got Talent."
 Recycled Percussion placed 3rd and was the first non-singing act in the show's history to place in the top three.
 After the show the group went on to be featured on the cover of "USA Today" and has performed as special guests on various television shows including the "Today Show," "Carson Daily," "Talk Soup" and before a live international audience of more than 80,000 people at "China's Got Talent."
 After making their music heard around the world it's no surprise that the group landed a gig in Vegas.
 After performing for two years at various locations on the Las Vegas Strip, the group has become the resident show at The Quad Hotel & Casino.

-"The central location on The Strip is perfect for our all-ages show," said band leader Justin Spencer, speaking about their new home.
+"The central location on The Strip is perfect for our all-ages show," said band leader Justin Spencer.
 "We've added in a lot of new creative elements to expand our appeal and allow us to connect with our audiences on a deeper and even more interactive level.
 We're really excited."

 Enhanced with innovative lighting and a ground-shaking sound system, Recycled Percussion perform on an elevated platform and on a number of different props like ladders and even an old van.
 One of the acts does not use any drums.
 Instead performers create music to an electrified version of the Beatles song "Eleanor Rigby" by putting a metal grinder to one of four large, round metal bins hung from a contraption lowered over the stage.
 Sparks fly in the air as the performers grind away in rhythm to the well-known song.